Unipisa/dm-manager/README.md

 variable `SERVER_URL`.

 Configuration is being read from `.env` and by environment variables.
 See `server/config.js` to see a list of available configuration variables.
+For security reasons if you don't set the variable `SESSION_SECRET` the session secret is randomly generated.

 Alternative configuration:
 ```